mfornace/lilwil/README.md

 - defines default printing behavior (see [`lilwil::ToString`](#lilwiltostring))
 - defines any other general-purpose functions, macros, or customizations you might want

-`lilwil` mostly assumes that you're writing your tests in source files in a separate test directory than your main project code.
+I've mostly `lilwil` that you're writing your tests in separate source files from your main project code.
 This is likely the case for any reasonably sized project.
-So I haven't devoted any effort to letting you write your tests inline alongside your production code, and I would not advise it.
+So I wouldn't really advise that you write your tests inline alongside your production code.

 ### Unit test declaration